FAQ

 How do we prevent early tooth decay?

 Dental problems can develop early.
-A baby risks dental decay when he/she continuously nurses from the breast or drinks from the bottle.
+A baby risks dental decay when they continuously nurse from the breast or drink from a bottle.
 Babies should not fall asleep with a bottle containing anything other than water.
 Drinking juice from a bottle should be avoided.
 Fruit juice should only be offered in a cup with meals.

 How safe are dental x-rays?

-Dental x-rays are safe.
-Dental x-rays are a useful diagnostic tool when helping your dentist detect damage and disease not visible during a regular dental exam.
-At Growing Smiles in Floral Vale we are especially careful to limit the amount of radiation to which children are exposed.
-Lead aprons and digital x-rays are used to ensure safety and minimize the amount of radiation.
+Dental X-rays are safe and useful diagnostic tools when helping your dentist detect damage and disease not visible during a regular dental exam.
+At Growing Smiles in Floral Vale, we are especially careful to limit the amount of radiation to which children are exposed.
+Lead aprons and digital X-rays are used to ensure safety and minimize the amount of radiation.

-Use a toothpaste with fluoride and a soft bristle brush.
+Use a fluoride toothpaste and a soft bristle brush.
 For children younger than 3, brushing with a rice or smear amount of fluoridated toothpaste is recommended.
-For ages 3 and older, a pea sized amount of toothpaste is all you need!
-Help your child brush at least twice a day, after breakfast and before bedtime.
-The sooner you begin brushing the better.
+For ages 3 and older, a pea-sized amount of toothpaste is all you need!
+Help your child brush at least twice daily, after breakfast and before bedtime.
+The sooner you begin brushing, the better.

 When choosing a toothpaste, make sure it has fluoride.
 Most toothpaste is about 0.1 percent to 0.6 percent fluoride.
 Children under 6 should use toothpaste with a lower amount of fluoride in case they inadvertently swallow a large amount.

 Lastly, trust your child’s taste.
-Buying a paste that your child likes makes it more likely that he or she will brush thoroughly and often.
+Buying a paste that your child likes makes it more likely that they will brush thoroughly and often.

 Teething in Babies